HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="percent_of_ecommsites_using_cmp.sql"
 ) }}

 In terms of share of various CMPs, the trend for ecommerce websites was similar as all websites covered in [Privacy](./privacy) chapter.
 In future editions of the Web Almanac, we expect this adoption to increase as more and more countries come up with their own regulations.
-Also, 'Content Management Platform' was recently added to Wappalyzer by the Web Almanac team.
+Also, "Content Management Platform" was recently added to Wappalyzer by the Web Almanac team.
 Though the team added most popular CMPs, with time we expect additional CMPs to be added and hence expected increase in adoption stats.

 ### Accessibility solutions